usespeakeasy/full-stack-take-home-assessment/README.md

 ## Judging criteria

 - Architecture and code quality
-  - Clear separation of concerns (frontend/backend, components, services, etc.)
-  - Clean, idiomatic code
-- Code readability and documentation
+- Code readability and maintainability
-  - Well-organized, easy to follow, and well-documented
 - API design
-  - RESTful, consistent, and easy to use
 - Real-time communication
-  - Proper use of WebSocket for streaming transcription
-- UI/UX
-  - Intuitive, responsive, and visually clear
-- Bonus points
+- User experience

+### Non-goals

+Do not feel obligated to invest effort in the following deliverables:

-  - Unit/integration tests
+- Automated tests
-  - Error handling and edge cases
+- User authentication
+- Containerization / CI
 - Dark mode support
-  - User authentication
-  - Dockerization for easy setup

 ## Onsite presentation

 If selected, your take-home project will be a key discussion topic during your onsite interview.
-Be prepared to present:
+Be prepared to discuss:

-- Your architecture and design decisions
-- Feature implementation overview
+- Decisions regarding architecture, design, and implementation
-- Bonus features or improvements you’d add with more time
 - Challenges faced and how you solved them
+- Features or improvements you would add with more time

+---

 Good luck!
 We look forward to reviewing your work. 🚀